TalkLounge/fairplay/README.md

 # fairplay
-A minetest mod that adds anticheat for servers
+A minetest mod that adds anticheat to servers

 ## Version
 1.1